pablopasquim/GoPulse/README.md

 > You can document your main endpoints here.
 For example:

+- `GET /api/items/` - List item
-- `GET /api/resource` - List resources
+- `GET /api/items/:id` - List item for ID
-- `POST /api/resource` - Create a new resource
+- `POST /api/items/` - Create a new item
-- `PUT /api/resource/:id` - Update a resource
+- `PUT /api/items/:id` - Update a item for ID
-- `DELETE /api/resource/:id` - Delete a resource
+- `DELETE /api/items/:id` - Delete a item for ID

 ## Project Structure